inu-appcenter/inu-appcenter.github.io/README.md

 # INU Appcenter

-> INU Appcenter is an academic club focused on mobile and web application, based in Incheon National University.
+> INU Appcenter is an academic club focused on mobile and web application developments, based in Incheon National University.

 - [Blog](https://inu-appcenter.github.io/)